Visiting Florence with kids can be really difficult. Long walks, tons of museums, old buildings. Not that interesting for a kid.

 4) Natural History Museum

 Fan of dinosaurs?
-The Geology and Paleontology section of the Natural History Museum will be your ideal destination when visiting Florence with kids.
+The Geology and Paleontology section of the Natural History Museum will then be your ideal destination when visiting Florence with kids.
 The fossils and the archaeological remains will guide you through all the geological eras.

 WHERE: Via Giorgio La Pira, 4